Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 # EventHandler
-This package allows to create new events and fire them at desired times.
+This package allows to create new events and trigger them at desired times.
 The [Gamestate](../applications/gamestate.md) package already uses it.

 !!!
 Warning
     The EventHandler requires some basic understanding of the PermMem.
 The documentation can be found [here](https://lego.worldofplayers.de/?PermMem).